richardbergquist/realme-azure-b2c-integration/Assertion-MTS.md

 - The **rcmsOpaqueToken** claim contains the RealMe `RCMS opaque token`.
 - The **issuerUserId** and **fit** claims will be returned correctly once integrated in the RealMe ITE environment.

-## Decoding the verified identity and address
+## Decoding the Verified Identity and Address

+The verified identity and address is returned as SAML attributes that are safe base64 encoded JSON payloads.
+These payloads can be passed back as-is as claims strings for the application to decode.
+Alternatively, the parsing of the base64 encoded JSON strings can also occur in the Azure AD B2C custom policy with the addition of the following extension logic.

-To decode the identity and address as part of the B2C journey, you can refer to this link:
+To decode the identity and address as part of the B2C journey, you can refer to this link that describes how to add an REST API connection into the custom policy flow.

 - [Walkthrough: Integrate REST API claims exchanges in your Azure AD B2C user journey as validation on user input](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-rest-api-validation-custom)

-You can use this code snippet to decode the safe base64 identity and address (in C#):
+Then you can use this code snippet to decode the safe base64 identity and address (in C#):

 ```C#
 using System;